safafa/rails-sales-taxes-kata-advanced/README.md

 > Simple rails app that allows the users to create accounts, upload a file with the content of a basket then print their receipts on the web page and keep their receipts history.

+> Because no home is complete without the pitter patter of a kitty feet.
+The Home page displays a random cat picture at every visit.
 ![image](https://user-images.githubusercontent.com/43698511/152758272-6c70d26e-d7e6-4f9a-bf3b-11e0d8d2fe31.png)

 ## Live Demo